Implementing semantic search with LangChain

 For additional information, consult:

-Finally, should you want to use Meilisearch's vector search capabilities without LangChain or its hybrid search feature, refer to the dedicated guide.
+Finally, should you want to use Meilisearch's vector search capabilities without LangChain or its hybrid search feature, refer to the dedicated tutorial.